 There is no time like the present to explore domestic travel and vacation options.
 One of the hotspots this season includes Nebraska.
 While this midwestern state is popularly recognized for its prairies and dunes, Nebraska is also the perfect ‘get-away’ for those on a budget.
-So have a look at our sampling of top free things to do in Nebraska and enjoy you Nebraska road trip the pocket-friendly way!
+So have a look at our sampling of top free things to do in Nebraska and enjoy the Nebraska road trip in a pocket-friendly way!

-- 1.2 Bemis Center for Contemporary Arts: Explore Cultural Richness
+- 2. Explore Cultural Richness: Bemis Center for Contemporary Arts

 Top 12 Great & Free Things to Do in Nebraska